jcrood/gangway/docs/dex.md

-# Connecting Gangway to Dex
+# Connecting Gangly to Dex

 [Dex](https://github.com/coreos/dex) is a handy tool created by CoreOS that provides a common OIDC endpoint for multiple identity providers.
-To configure Gangway to communicate with Dex some information will need to be collected from Dex.
+To configure Gangly to communicate with Dex some information will need to be collected from Dex.
 Following OIDC standard, Dex provides a URL where its OIDC configuration can be gathered.
 This URL is located at `.well-known/openid-configuration`.
 If Dex is configured with an Issuer URL of `http://app.example.com` its OpenID config can be found at `http://app.example.com/.well-known/openid-configuration`.